Bestest96/ASDM2-TF/README.md

 Algorithm name can be chosen from \[CM, NAG, Adagrad, Adadelta, RMSProp, Adam, ASDM2\]

-All algorithms are provided by default params that can be changed by providing them in parentheses separated by semicolon.
+All algorithms are provided by default params that can be changed by setting them in parentheses separated by semicolon.

 Optional arguments: